l33tllama/leofebey.com/pages/05.workshops/robot-workshop-circuitpython-beta/default.md

 You'll be able to build your own robot, program it and take it home.

-I'm aiming to target this workshop at people who have limited programming skills but want to learn a bit more.
+I'm aiming to target this workshop at people of all ages who have limited programming skills but want to learn a bit more.
 More advanced workshops will likely come in the future!

 The estimated cost will be around $150-300, depending on final parts selected and content in the course.
 I'll send a poll around once you sign up to see what parts you want to have on the robot.